pagnani/AttentionDCA.jl/README.md

 ?trainer
 ```

 A detailed example of the use of the package can be found inside `notebooks/ExampleAttentionDCA`.
+To use it, it is necessary to clone the repository and follow the indications inside the notebook itself.

 ## Data